dawright22/multi-cloud-connected/README.md

 A terraform module to create a basic MariaDB SQL service and the Transit APP that is configured to use Dynamic Secrets and Transit Encryption using Vault.
 To conect these service Consul is configuread as a service registory.

 ## Usage
-If you use without changing anything a random pet name will be created and used in each cluster
+If you clone the repo and run an apply without changing anything a random pet name will be created with the TFE prefix and used in each cluster

 ```hcl
 terraform {